Why Robot Brains Need Symbols - Issue 67: Reboot - Nautilus

 To clear up some misconceptions: I don’t hate deep learning, not at all.
 We used it in my last company (I was the CEO and a founder), and I expect that I will use it again; I would be crazy to ignore it.
 I think—and I am saying this for the public record, feel free to quote me—deep learning is a terrific tool for some kinds of problems, particularly those involving perceptual classification, like recognizing syllables and objects, but also not a panacea.
 In my New York University debate with LeCun, I praised LeCun’s early work on convolution, which is an incredibly powerful tool.
 And I have been giving deep learning some (but not infinite) credit ever since I first wrote about it as such: in The New Yorker in 2012, in my January 2018 Deep Learning: A Critical Appraisal article, in which I explicitly said, “I don’t think we should abandon deep learning,” and on many occasions in between.
 LeCun has repeatedly and publicly misrepresented me as someone who has only just woken up to the utility of deep learning, and that’s simply not so.

 LeCun’s assertion that I shouldn’t be allowed to comment is similarly absurd: Science needs its critics (LeCun himself has been rightly critical of deep reinforcement learning and neuromorphic computing), and although I am not personally an algorithm engineer, my criticism thus far has had lasting predictive value.
 To take one example, experiments that I did on predecessors to deep learning, first published in 1998, continue to hold validity to this day, as shown in recent work with more modern models by folks like Brendan Lake and Marco Baroni and Bengio himself.
-When a field tries to stifle its critics, rather then addressing the underlying criticism, replacing scientific inquiry with politics, something has gone seriously amiss.
+When a field tries to stifle its critics, rather than addressing the underlying criticism, replacing scientific inquiry with politics, something has gone seriously amiss.

 But LeCun is right about one thing; there is something that I hate.
 What I hate is this: the notion that deep learning is without demonstrable limits and might, all by itself, get us to general intelligence, if we just give it a little more time and a little more data, as captured in a 2016 suggestion by Andrew Ng, who has led both Google Brain and Baidu’s AI group.
 Ng suggested that AI, by which he meant mainly deep learning, would either “now or in the near future” be able to do “any mental task” a person could do “with less than one second of thought.”